-Following huge 2020's oil supply cuts, & return of demand, prices rebounded; oil leapt 2021 & 2022.
-But look back further, and Big Oil's stocks valuations mostly had Declined in a prior, past 5 years.
-That's important.
-Perhaps longer fossil behemoths defy change, the more they may head longer term towards 'Not-So-Huge-Caps'.
-Those firms most wedded to highest-CO2 may, possibly (Ahem, no polite way to say this) move towards Irrelevance this century.
-Like coal. & steam before them.
+Following huge 2020's oil supply cuts & return of demand, prices rebounded; oil leapt 2021 & 2022.
+But look back further; Big Oil stocks valuations mostly had Declined in a prior, past 5 years.
+That's of note.
+Perhaps the longer fossil behemoths defy change, the more they may head long-term to 'Not-So-Huge'caps'.
+The firms most wedded to highest-CO2 may, possibly (Ahem, no polite way to say this) move towards Irrelevance later this century.
+Like coal or steam before them.
 And Yet.
 Q3 2023 shares in wind-giant Orsted plummeted 25% one-day on supply-chain + other issues.
-Take for instance a last 5 years to Q3 2023.
-On big Oil's Gains 2021 & 2022, even after rising, BP, in gold - in Big Oil was bottom down -13%.
-In contrast is Orsted, blue, up just +4% but was far better (once it was oil & gas, but sold all that & now is in clean renewable offshore wind).
-Best up is a tracker for decarbonizing in our global new energy innovation Index (NEX) light blue, here at top, and up +45%: Orsted A/S
+Yet take for instance a window of 5 years to Q3 2023.
+On big Oil's Gains 2021 & 2022, even after rising, BP, in gold - Big Oil was then down -13%.
+In contrast was Orsted, blue, up just +4% - but better (it once was in oil & gas, but sold all that & now is in clean renewable offshore wind).
+Up in this prior period was a tracker for decarbonizing in our global new energy innovation Index (NEX) light blue, then up - though later fell:

+Orsted A/S